The US Army has launched a new regional headquarters in Alaska that will oversee the service’s rotary-wing flight operations in the high north.

 Hilbert commands the army’s 11th Airborne Division, based at Fort Richardson in Alaska’s largest city, Anchorage.
 The force represents one of only two US Army combat infantry divisions in the Indo-Pacific theatre and the only paratroopers permanently assigned to the region.

-The two-star general notes that aviators working in the Arctic must contend with temperatures as low as -45°C (-50°F), constraints that come with flying at high-altitudes and communication disruptions from operating near the poles.
+The two-star general notes that aviators working in the Arctic must contend with temperatures as low as -45°C (-50°F), constraints that come with flying at high-altitudes and communication disruptions from operating near the pole.

 In remarks on 8 August, the new head of the Arctic Aviation Command, Colonel Russell Vanderlugt, noted mistakes that might be inconsequential in more mild climates “could mean life or death” in the inhospitable environment of the far north.